-If you’re part of the CP Video Network, you’re probably super excited about sharing the videos we made to help promote your business.
+If you’re part of our Video Networks, you’re probably super excited about sharing the videos we made to help promote your business.
 But please, hold off and think carefully about how to do this before posting anything.
 A critical part of your video marketing success partially depends on how you use social media.
 That’s why we’re compelled to share a few tips before you start sharing videos online.
 To be brief, we put together a few details you should consider before and after you post on Facebook.

 Before you post your video on Facebook